shakna-israel/doubleplusgood/README.md

 + WARNING: String interning uses `[===[` and `]===]` as the outer symbols.
 So using these may break the template engine.
 (This is intended to be fixed in the future, but is low priority).

 + WARNING: The engine uses a few functions beginning with `__`, so those are banned.
-(This is intended to be fixed in the futre, but is low priority).
+(This is intended to be fixed in the future, but is low priority).

 + Things inside `{%` and `%}` get treated as a raw Lua statement.